 I shared about keeping a dehydrator journal and measuring before and after each tray to document equivalents you can't find in other places.

-Where to look for recipes: Backpacking Chef and Mary Bell’s Complete Dehydrator Cookbook.
+Where to look for recipes: Backpacking Chef and Mary Bell's Complete Dehydrator Cookbook.
 Or, my dehydrating class.
 You will discover how to dehydrate all kinds of foods, plus recipes for using them.
-To take this class, become a member for as little as $8 month, plus you get access to all our other classes, too!
+To take this class, become a member — and you get access to all our other classes, too!

 We are offering a special through 12/31/12 where you can get a bonus holiday menu plan plus up to 5 free thank-you videos with membership (or other purchases).
 More info is here.